Algorithmic-Alignment-Lab/OpenCodingForMachineLearning/README.md

 To help make library installations and running the application more smooth, we have provided two executable files, `setup.sh` and `opencoding.sh`.
 These files likely already have `read` permissions, but we will need them to have `execute` permissions in order to run them below.
 More information about permissions can be found [here](https://terminalcheatsheet.com/guides/navigate-terminal).

-Run the following commands to add `execute` permissions to our `sh` files.
+Run the following commands to add `execute` permissions to our `.sh` files.

 ```
 $ chmod +x setup.sh